pfpimenta/GUI_these_rammouz/README.md

 ## dependecies

 - matlab.engine  (requires python 3.6)
+- scipy
+- PIL
+- tkinter
+- pickle
+- os
+- sys

 ## how to run

-// TODO
+'''
+python main.py
+'''

 ## features

-// TODO
 - allows to add/remove new components to the system, saving them for future simulations
 - does not allow invalid inputs for new components added to the system

 ### TO DO

 There is still a lot to do to complete this interface:
-- complete this README file
-- save simulation parameters into a .mat file
-- start simulation (MATLAB)
 - recover simulation results from a .mat file
 - show results in a clear fashion
 - allow other "puissances de transmission" to be configured in the add_MRF_window